questdb/questdb.io/blog/2020-10-19-grafana-tutorial.md

 SAMPLE BY $__interval;
 ```

-This is what it looks like when viewing it over a time range of 28 days
+This is what it looks like when viewing it over a time range of 28 days:
 <img
 alt="A panel showing the number of trips over a month using dynamic sampling."
 className="screenshot--shadow screenshot--docs"